syncfusion-content/maui-docs/MAUI/TreeMap/migration.md

 <tr>
 <td>{{'[Color](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeMap.XForms.DesaturationColorMapping.html#Syncfusion_SfTreeMap_XForms_DesaturationColorMapping_Color)'| markdownify }}</td>
 <td>Brush</td>
-<td>Gets or sets the color value for the tree map item.
-This is used to set color for each tree map item.</td>
+<td>Gets or sets the background brush for the desaturation in the SfTreeMap.</td>
 </tr>

 <tr>
 <td>{{'[From](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeMap.XForms.DesaturationColorMapping.html#Syncfusion_SfTreeMap_XForms_DesaturationColorMapping_From)'| markdownify }}</td>
 <td>From</td>
-<td>Gets or sets the from value for desaturation.
-The From value is used to point where the desaturation starts.</td>
+<td>Gets or sets the starting value for the desaturation range in the SfTreeMap.</td>
 </tr>

 <tr>
 <td>{{'[To](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeMap.XForms.DesaturationColorMapping.html#Syncfusion_SfTreeMap_XForms_DesaturationColorMapping_To)'| markdownify }}</td>
 <td>To</td>
-<td>Gets or sets the two values for desaturation.
-The To value is used to point where the desaturation ends.</td>
+<td>Gets or sets the ending value for the desaturation range in the SfTreeMap.</td>
 </tr>

 </table>